 Why is Ødegaard such a promising player?

 An article in the Liverpool Echo described Ødegaard as “an attack-minded midfielder very much in the modern mould.
 Diminutive, quick-footed, with natural balance, pace and, perhaps surprisingly for one so young, excellent shooting power”.

 Whether Ødegaard manages to live up to his undoubted potential remains to be seen.
-At the age of 19, much depends on what happens once his extended loan period in the Netherlands comes to an end.
+At the age of 20, much depends on what happens during his third loan.